meg-codes/bash-notes/Files.md

 `mv` is incredibly powerful and if you're moving around a lot of files will let you pull out some really annoying problems.
 Once you're used to it, it's also much quicker than lassoing files with a mouse.

 It can also end up sending files willy-nilly.
 Most operating system files are protected and require superuser privileges to edit or move, so unless you use `sudo`, you're unlikely to bring down your system.

+**NOTE: `sudo` lets you execute a command as the superuser.
+These elevated privileges, even on your personal workstation, should not be invoked lightly.**

  You just might move some files somewhere annoying, however, so be careful.

 The wildcard selector `*` and braces `{}` are both supported, too, huzzah!